ICRAR/ngas/doc/commands-index.rst

 One can configure an NGAS server to accept HTTP requests only from authenticated users, and moreover to allow certain commands to certain users only.
-Please refer to :ref:`server.config` for more details.
+Please refer to :ref:`server.authorization` for more details.

 The following is a list of the most relevant commands supported by NGAS.
 More commands can be added in the form of *plug-ins*.